StefanZander/lecture_notes/hci/flutter/skript/html/docs/themen/flutter_introduction.md

     - Learn how to install Flutter: <https://docs.flutter.dev/get-started/install>
     - (highly recommended) Do the "Write your first Flutter app" codelab: <https://docs.flutter.dev/get-started/codelab>
     - An overview of introductory material when learning Flutter: <https://docs.flutter.dev/get-started/learn-more>
+    - A nice and short introduction to declarative UI programming; read this to learn more about Flutter's approach to developing/UIs: <https://docs.flutter.dev/get-started/flutter-for/declarative>